Packing Your Pack

 The more separate waterproof sacks, re-sealable containers or even garbage bags the better.
 It keeps everything waterproof and organized.
 Your sleeping bag and clothes, the two bulkiest items, should also be stored in compression bags (a stuff sack with straps on the side that cinch down to reduce the size).
 Outdoor Research makes some awesome stuff sacs and "AirPurge" compression sacs with a trademark air permeable/waterproof fabric band that purges excess air from the sack during compression.

-Items like this, as well as the compression sacs, make a huge difference when packing items away.
+Items like compression sacs can make a huge difference when packing items away.

 Here's a short video of Kevin explaining his packing method: